aub-mind/arabert/README.md

 ### Accepted Model Names:
 The `ArabertPreprocessor` class expects one of the following model names:

-Note: You can also use the same model name from the `HuggingFace` model repository without removing `aubmindlab/`
+Note: You can also use the same model name from the `HuggingFace` model repository without removing `aubmindlab/`.
+Defaults to `bert-base-arabertv02` with no pre-segmentation

 ```
 bert-base-arabertv01
 bert-base-arabert